AdobeDocs/media-analytics.en/help/implementation/media-sdk/setup/web-implementation-edge.md

    ![Plater state panel](assets/player-state-panel.png)

-1. Create the following 2 additional panels:
+1. Select the **Panels** icon in the left rail, then drag in the following 2 additional panels:

    ![Media concurrent viewers panel](assets/media-concurrent-viewers-panels.png)